 My favorite was the Portland event.
 Because it started super late (after 11 pm, if I recall), people were far less inhibited.
 It was already dark, and many presumably had already had a chance to hit the bars and become even more carefree.

 Portland’s World Naked Bike Ride is considered one of the largest in the world.
 Thousands (some estimate as many as 13,000) people show up and pedal through the streets of the City of Roses in June during the Pedalpalooza event.
 This year’s ride is Saturday, June 18.

 I really believe that every city should hold its World Naked Bike Ride late at night, to maximize participation.

 Since you’re wondering, no, I didn’t participate in either event myself.
 I was sans bicycle and went to each as a spectator.
-But I may join in at next month’s Chicago event.
+But I did join in at Chicago’s event on a couple of occasions.

 The Chicago World Naked Bike Ride

-Okay, we know that’s why you’re really here (pervs!), so browse some photo galleries if you like (photos not mine and NSFW.)
+Okay, we know that’s why you’re really here, so browse some photo galleries of the Naked Bike Ride pics if you like (photos not mine and NSFW.)

 Have you ever participated in a World Naked Bike Ride?
 Would you?